Oeuf à la Coque, Mouillettes Rouges

-The Oeuf à la Coque * : one of the simplest pleasures in life.
+The Oeuf à la Coque: one of the simplest pleasures in life.

-It is the easiest thing to make — although believe it or not, I have to ask Maxence every time how long the egg should be boiled for — and conveniently single-serving if you want it to be.
+It is the easiest thing to make — although, believe it or not, I have to ask Maxence every time how long the egg should be boiled for — and conveniently single-serving if you want it to be.

 It is fun to crack and pop its little hat open, and it is also the best companion to a few mouillettes.
 Mouillettes?
 Yes, those little fingers of toasted bread, a small set of edible cutlery with which to stir, mop and thoroughly enjoy the inside of your egg.

-Mouillettes are traditionally spread with butter (preferably salted), but the concept is more than open to variations, and you should absolutely feel free to dress your mouillettes with whatever apparel strikes your fancy — eggs are such easy-to-please, lenient little fellows.
+Mouillettes are traditionally spread with butter (preferably salted), but the concept is more than open to variations, and you should absolutely feel free to dress your mouillettes with whatever apparel strikes your fancy.
+Eggs are such easy-to-please, lenient little fellows.

 The Oeuf à la Coque is also, undoubtedly, the king of egg dishes.
-I mean, what other egg dish requires the use of its own little throne, the royal Coquetier, giving me the occasion and joy of whipping out my designer egg cup, complete with matching spoon and integrated salt dispenser?
+I mean, what other egg dish requires the use of its own little throne, the royal coquetier, giving me the occasion and joy of whipping out my designer egg cup, complete with matching spoon and integrated salt dispenser?

-- 1 Tbsp pesto rouge
+- 1 tablespoon sundried tomato pesto

-- 1 slice of sandwich-type bread
+- 1 slice of sandwich bread

-- 1 egg, preferably at room-temperature
+- 1 egg, preferably at room temperature

-- salt, pepper
+- Freshly ground pepper

-Sit the egg snugly into an egg cup, tap it gently all around the top with a knife, then slice off the hat that you have thus loosened.
+- Sit the egg snugly into an egg cup, tap it gently all around the top with a knife, then slice off the hat that you have thus loosened.

 - Go back to your good old spoon, and scoop out the remaining bits of egg white that line the shell.
 Enjoy the unique sensation of that spoon scraping against the shell.